Getting started for workspace creators

 #social

-You can have ongoing, focused discussions about priorities and goals in project channels.
+You can have ongoing, focused discussions about priorities and keep work organized in project channels.
 Example of a project channel with a message asking for feedback about a design document

-Dedicate a channel for informal conversations about anything other than work.
+Set up a dedicated channel for informal conversations about topics other than work.
+You might discuss movies, dogs, or even movies about dogs.
 Example of a social channel about dogs where someone shared an adorable picture of their pup

 Invite people and get them up to speed

-Now that you’ve completed the basics to set up your workspace, you’re ready to invite your coworkers and get them familiar with Slack.
-Here are a few tasks we recommend doing to get your coworkers up and running.
+Now that you’ve completed the basics to set up your workspace, you’re ready to invite your coworkers and get them familiar with Slack:

 Do more

-Slack helps keep conversations organized, especially if everyone on the team is using Slack as their default productivity tool.
-If you find your coworkers continue to default to email or other tools, we have a few tips to help them transition to Slack.
+Slack helps keep conversations organized and work moving forward, especially if everyone on the team is using Slack.
+If you find your coworkers continue to default to email or other tools, we have a few tips to help them make the transition.

-• Connect other tools: You can connect other software, like Google Calendar, Salesforce, and Asana to Slack.
-With all your tools in one place, it may help you and your team switch between apps at work less often.
-Read our guide to apps in Slack to learn more.
+• Connect other tools: You can connect other software, like Google Calendar, Zoom, and Asana to Slack.
+With all your tools in Slack, your team can switch between apps at work less often.
+Browse the Slack Marketplace, or read our guide to apps in Slack to learn more.